 (CNN) — Waking up near the rim of the Grand Canyon, at the edge of a Yellowstone geyser or within view of a Hawaiian volcano are some of the highlights of these hotels in the USA.

 Situated in or near National Park Service sites, they are among the most exclusive resorts in the world, despite the fact that some don't offer air conditioning, an Internet connection or in one case, road access to the inn.

 Several of these historic park lodges predate the existence of the National Park Service, which was created in 1916.

-Here are some of our favorites next time you travel to a national park:
+Here are some of our favorites to enjoy the next time you travel to a national park:

 1. El Tovar